A Max-Min Task Offloading Algorithm for Mobile Edge Computing Using Non-Orthogonal Multiple Access: Proposed Solution

 where $f_{m,j}\bigl(\mathbf{p}_{mj},\bar{D}_{j};\mathbf{p}_{mj}^{(n)},\bar{D}_{j}^{(n)}\bigr)$ is given by~\eqref{eq:fDef} (shown on the next page), $\mathcal{I}_{mj}^{(n)}\triangleq\sum_{i=j}^{m-1}P_{ij}^{(n)}g_{i}+1,$ $a_{mj}^{(n)}\triangleq0.5\big(1-\bar{D}_{j}^{(n)}\big)-0.25\big(\bar{D}_{j}^{(n)}-\mathcal{I}_{mj}^{(n)}\big)^{2}/\mathcal{I}_{mj}^{(n)},$ $b_{mj}^{(n)}\triangleq2+\ln\big(1+g_{m}P_{mj}^{(n)}/\mathcal{I}_{mj}^{(n)}\big)+0.5\big(\bar{D}_{j}^{(n)}-1\big)+0.5\big(-1+\bar{D}_{j}^{(n)}/\mathcal{I}_{mj}^{(n)}\big),$ $c_{mj}^{(n)}\triangleq0.25\big(\bar{D}_{j}^{(n)}\!-1\big)^{2}/\big(g_{m}P_{mj}^{(n)}+\mathcal{I}_{mj}^{(n)}\big)+0.5\big(-1+\bar{D}_{j}^{(n)}/\mathcal{I}_{mj}^{(n)}\big),$ $d_{mj}^{(n)}\triangleq0.25\big(\bar{D}_{j}^{(n)}\!-1\big)^{2}g_{m}/\big(g_{m}P_{mj}^{(n)}+\mathcal{I}_{mj}^{(n)}\big),$ and $e_{mj}^{(n)}\triangleq0.25\big(g_{m}P_{mj}^{(n)}+\mathcal{I}_{mj}^{(n)}\big)$.

-We remark that~\eqref{eq:rate:app} can be expressed as a few simple second-order cone (SOC) constraints, which is done automatically by a modeling tool such as CVX \cite{cvx}.
+We remark that~\eqref{eq:rate:app} can be expressed as a few simple second-order cone (SOC) constraints.
+To this end, auxiliary variables are introduced to obtain a system of linear and quadratic inequalities such that the quadratic inequalities are transformed to SOC constraints using simple manipulations~\cite{Nam:WSRmax:2012}.
+This is accomplished automatically by a modeling tool such as CVX.

-Our next step is to approximate~\eqref{eq:ener} which requires a convex upper bound of the term $\bar{D}_{j}P_{m,j}$.
+Our next step is to approximate~\eqref{eq:ener} which requires a convex upper bound of the term $\bar{D}_{j}P_{mj}$.
 There are several ways to achieve this.
-For example, in our previous work~\cite{Nam:WSRmax:2012}, we use $\bar{D}_{j}P_{mj}\leq\frac{\phi}{2}\bar{D}_{j}^{2}+\frac{1}{2\phi}P_{mj}^{2}$, which holds good for any $\phi>0$, and the equality is achieved when $\phi=P_{mj}/\bar{D}_{j}$.
-However, in this letter $\bar{D}_{j}$ and/or $P_{mj}$ can approach zero, which may lead to some numerical issues if the above convex upper bound is used.
-Thus, in this letter we simply use the following convex upper bound
+For example, the authors in~\cite{Nam:WSRmax:2012} used $\bar{D}_{j}P_{mj}\leq\frac{\phi}{2}\bar{D}_{j}^{2}+\frac{1}{2\phi}P_{mj}^{2}$, which holds good for any $\phi>0$, and the equality is achieved when $\phi=P_{mj}/\bar{D}_{j}$.
+However, in this paper $\bar{D}_{j}$ and/or $P_{mj}$ \emph{can approach zero}, which may lead to some numerical issues if the above convex upper bound is used.
+Thus, in this paper we simply use the following convex upper bound